 Privacy Notice (ITALIANO) / Privacy Policy (ENGLISH)Cookie Notice (ITALIANO) / Cookies information (ENGLISH)

-This diagnostic-surgical protocol was described by us for the first time in the international medical scientific literature.
+We described this combination of prone lumbar MRI and minimally invasive surgery for the first time in the international medical and scientific literature.

 This scientific work from 2013 was published in an international medical journal by the Japanese colleagues from Hiroshima University.